MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 On Windows Server 2019 and later, the hostname field is not required, but the container will still identify itself by the gMSA name instead of the hostname, even if you explicitly provide a different one.

-To check if the gMSA is working correctly, run the following command in the container:
+To check if the gMSA is working correctly, run the following cmdlet in the container:

 ```powershell
 # Replace contoso.com with your own domain